Gold Bar

 1. Technology Fights Inflation

+If you don’t modernize your key control process, your employees have less time to use the talent you hired them for.
 That time gap increases even more when it’s time to audit your keys.
 If you have to manually account for every key, the process can take hours, if not days.
 With electronic key control systems, auditing your keys is as simple as running a report.
-The system automatically creates a verifiable audit trail, so you don’t have to worry about human errors.
+The system automatically creates a verifiable audit trail, reducing the risk of human error.

 Chart: How much time does electronic key control save?